Friday, November 22, 2024 · 0 min read

 We recommended the modified structure design 2 with the valve support version 3.
 See the Figure 14.

-The chosen solution combines shock absorbers and springs to mitigate vibrations in the anti-surge valve at the LNG plant.
+The chosen solution combines shock absorbers and springs to mitigate vibrations in the anti-surge valve at the plant.
 The benefits of this option are:

 Optimized Vibration Damping